iakro/ORF307/README.md

 # ORF307

-This repository contains the homework assignments for the course **ORF307-Optimization** (Fall semester, 2025).
+This repository contains the past final exams for the students to practice for the course **ORF307-Optimization** (Fall semester, 2025).
-Additional material may be added during the semester.